haxsaw/actuator-docs/source/manual/namespace-basic.rst

 Vars
 ====

-As mentioned before, Vars are used to create symobolic names with associated values that can be associated with Roles or namespace models, and are used in the processing of config and exec models.
+As mentioned before, `Vars` are used to create symobolic names with associated values that can be attached to Roles or namespace models, and are used in the processing of config and exec models.

 In this example, the ``with_variables(...)`` call is used to declare Vars that are to apply to the model globally.